10 Must-Read Blogs for Learning German

 Pros:

-● Structured curriculum for clear progression from absolute beginners to advanced learners
+● Structured curriculum with clear progression from absolute beginner (A1) to advanced (C1)

 Cons:

-Cost: Starting at 429 EUR a month or 500 EUR a month for private German lessons.
+Cost: Private German lessons start at 429 EUR per month for group coaching or 500 EUR per month for fully personalized 1-on-1 instruction.

 You can choose from the dropdown menu of grammar, vocabulary, AI tools, practice, and “cool links” (such as games and helpful visuals/cartoons/videos) depending on what you are in the mood to learn that day!